naseemakhtar994/Katana/README.md

 ### Why?
 - Clearer to understand - no split between variable declaration and assignment
 - Immutability - once resource assigned it will be same all time.
-Bye-bye `latinit var`
+Bye-bye `lateinit var`
-- Laziness - resource initialized when it accessed first tim
+- Laziness - resource initialized when it accessed first time
 - No boilerplate code - forget about `findViewById as Something` and `ContextCompat.getDrawable`
 - No autogeneration of code - no annotation processing, no plugins, no a lot of generated classes